Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 into the field.
 Hmm... nothing special you might think.
 However, those chants can be ordered just like normal resonators.
 That means, if our ruler is recovered we can choose to order them, therefore the first part resolves, without the possibility to chase to it.
 Then the token enters the field as a J-Ruler and the enter ability of our first Olymp Zeus is triggered.
-In addition to that already very strong ability, the order card also returns back to the ruler area at the end of turn, so the Token becoes a resonator again, allowing us to order in the next turn, without the need to think about how we get rid of our J-Ruler.
+In addition to that already very strong ability, the order card also returns back to the ruler area at the end of turn, so the Token becomes a resonator again, allowing us to order in the next turn, without the need to think about how we get rid of our previous ordered J-Ruler.

 As you might have seen in the deck list, only three of those Essence-Chants made it into the deck.
 The other chants did not, because either they are too expensive, or their effects are not useful enough in my opinion.